A Comprehensive Guide to Local Business SEO in 2025

 serp results

-Seems like when most people are looking up “Steakhouse in Winnipeg”, they’re doing a commercial intent search – look at all of those “Best” listicles!
-Note that the notorious 3-Pack shows up – that means even a commercial intent search can turn transactional.
+Seems like when most people are looking up “Steakhouse in Winnipeg”, are doing a commercial intent search.
+We can tell it’s commercial when we see all of those “Best” listicles!
+Note that the notorious 3-Pack shows up, meaning even a commercial intent search can turn transactional.

 Now let’s look up “How much beef does Manitoba produce”: